cpinotossi/qtip-agent/README.md

 # Qtip-Agent
-Qtip Agent is a Framwork which will help to execut Performance Test based on MQTT.
+Qtip Agent is a Framework which will help to execute Performance Test based on MQTT.

 ## Status
-Work in progess.
+Work in progress.
 The current release does only work in combination with the Akamai MQTT Service "IoT Edge Connect".

 ## Team
 * Anthony Hogg (Enterprise Architect @ Akamai)